Sunderland A.F.C.: Divisional movements and ownership changes (2016–present)

-In February 2022, former Norwich manager Alex Neil was appointed as head coach, following the dismissal of Lee Johnson after a 6–0 loss to Bolton in January.
+In February 2022, former Norwich City manager Alex Neil was appointed as head coach, following Johnson's dismissal after a 6–0 loss to Bolton in January.
 After finishing fifth in League One at the end of the season, Sunderland qualified for the playoffs.
-In the semi-finals, they beat Sheffield Wednesday 2–1 on aggregate, and went on to beat Wycombe Wanderers 2–0 in the final to secure a return to the second flight of English football, having languished in League One for four seasons.
+In the semi-finals, they beat Sheffield Wednesday 2–1 on aggregate, and went on to beat Wycombe Wanderers 2–0 in the final to secure a return to the second flight of English football for the first time in four years.
+Tony Mowbray took over as head coach in August that year following Neil's departure to manage Stoke City.
+Sunderland ended the season in 6th, and were knocked out of the playoff semi-final by Luton Town.
+Mowbray was sacked in December 2023 and replaced by Michael Beale, who was himself sacked after 12 games, the shortest managerial stint in Sunderland's history; interim manager Mike Dodds ended the 2023–24 season in 16th.
+French manager Régis Le Bris was announced as head coach in June 2024, joining from Lorient.